Mineric/Data-Structure-Notes/Hashtable.md

 ## Hash Collision
 * The hash function is based on the size of storage array. **(in case only two elements can be stored in the storage array, the hash function cannot be generated index position more than two. )**
 * Therefore, same hash values key may be generated for several items **(in case store items become more than two.)**
-* In that case, different values with different hash key may be stored under same hash values index.
+* In that case, different values with different hash key may be stored under same `bucket` hash values index.
 * This is called hash collision. <br/>
 **Note: In most language this collided values are stored as `linked lists` a type of data strucuture in the same index.
 For example, an array of size(2) as below.**